NonFICTION TITLES PUBLISHED IN

 The award-winning author of Why This World chronicles the life story of the 20th-century activist and intellectual, sharing insights into Sontag's private life and indelible influence on modern politics, feminism and gender diversity.

-Order a copy of Sontag
+Reserve a copy of Sontag

 The Soul of Care: The Moral Education of a Husband and a Doctor by Arthur Kleinman